samuelpcarter/samuelpcarter.github.io/README.md

-# BTC-Treasury-Tickers

-This project hosts a small web page that lists companies with Bitcoin treasuries.
-The data is loaded dynamically from the [data-btc-treasuries.com](https://github.com/baxter2/data-btc-treasuries.com) repository so the table is kept current.
+# 4x4 Rubik's Cube Simulator

+This repository hosts a small, static web app showcasing a 4×4×4 Rubik's Cube simulator.
+The simulator is powered by the Twisty Player library and includes buttons to scramble the cube and instantly show the solution.

-Simply open `docs/index.html` in a browser to see the latest tickers and transaction dates.
+Open `docs/index.html` in a modern browser to play with the cube locally.